Loss of Appetite in Kids – Causes and Remedies

 Foods to Increase Appetite in Your Child

-It’s time to get to the foods that will skyrocket their appetite and keep them craving for more.
-Here are some healthy options-
+It’s time to get to the foods that will skyrocket their appetite and keep them craving more.
+Here’s how to increase appetite in kids with these superfoods-

 1. Peanuts

-Boosts metabolism, increases appetite, keeps them munching constantly.
+Boosts metabolism, increases appetite and keeps them munching constantly.
 Need we say more?

 2. Yoghurt

 Yoghurt keeps the digestive system running and boosts appetite as a healthy probiotic.
-It contains B-vitamins, calcium and gut-healthy bacteria in their stomach.
+It contains B vitamins, calcium and gut-healthy bacteria in the stomach.

 3. Green Tea